ChanX21/ChanX21/README.md

 Greetings!
 I'm Chanchal [@ChanX21], a System Design Expert and Blockchain Architect with a proven track record of delivering robust, scalable solutions for over 4+ high-profile projects.
 My expertise lies in crafting elegant architectures that seamlessly integrate cutting-edge technologies to solve complex business challenges.
 I have worked in over 10+ Web3 projects spanning from Multi-Chain crypto wallet to Algorand based DEXs to smart contract based token streamers etc
 <h3 align="center">
-   "Simplicity and Clarity with a philosophy to Decentralize in requirements is the ultimate sophistication in Web3 System Design"
+   "Simplicity and Clarity in requirements along with a philosophy to Decentralize is the ultimate sophistication in Blockchain System Design"
 </h3>